 Unless on top of being a techie, you are also a UX expert AND a graphic designer, your DIY interface will probably be crude and the user experience lacking.

 Even if you support remote updates, you’ll probably only support uploading content with FTP servers or basic-looking web pages that only allow inflexible and restricted content management.

-Which might still be acceptable if you just use the system yourself, but it wont look very professional if you install it to customers.
+Which might still be acceptable if you just use the system yourself, but it won’t look very professional if you install it for customers.

 Again, a DIY digital signage project can be just fine for simple needs.
 But what if those needs grow?

-Would a solution that worked acceptably in your lab for 5 Pi’s work equally well when you customer needs 50 screens?
+Would a solution that worked acceptably in your lab for 5 Pi’s work equally well when your customer needs 50 screens?
 Or 500?
 And what if your customer needs them set up “yesterday”?

 With Yodeck it’s as simple as adding more screens to your account.
 It has been built for scale, and it already handles thousands of customers and TBs of video content, with aplomb.

 DIY projects can be fun, as well as a great learning experience.
 But when your business is on the line, or you have customers depending on you, you want mature, dependable tools, not something built as a “learning experience”.

 Deploying a ready-made, turn-key solution for digital signage like Yodeck, frees you to pursue other DIY projects — preferably ones that won’t have customers coming after you with pitchforks if they go down.